orientechnologies/orientdb-docs/Import-the-Database-of-Beers.md

 Before starting the ETL process it's important to understand how the Open Beer Database can be modeled as a graph.

+The relational model of the Open Beer Database can be easily converted to a _graph_ model, as shown below:

 ![](images/etl/openbeerdb/Beer_Data_Model-Graph.png)